 We are rooted in an ethic that comes from a belief in fairness.
 We build partnerships, not empires.
 We hope for a day when our vision is realized and our services are no longer needed because constitutional democracy is flourishing.
 But until then, we do our best to level the playing field.
-Because we also see that what is at stake for First Nations is at stake for all of us – the expectation that we will always have water to drink, land to grow healthy food on, and sustainable ecosystems for all life.
+Because we also see that what is at stake for Indigenous Peoples is at stake for all of us – the expectation that we will always have water to drink, land to grow healthy food on, and sustainable ecosystems for all life.

 RAVEN is the only non-profit charitable organization in Canada doing this work.
 We are unique, and we are having a direct impact on the litigation processes of these important cases.
 We are based in Victoria, British Columbia.
 Our diverse team of board members, staff and volunteers are passionate, dedicated and committed to social change.
 This is a lean, efficient and hard-working organization that will stretch itself to achieve our goals: realizing a vision of a country that embraces the values of the First Nations.